ave-u/big-data-analytics/zebinxu/README.md

 [Column 13: JURIS\_DESC](https://raw.githubusercontent.com/ave-u/big-data-analytics/master/zebinxu/result/values_count/col13.csv)

-## Base type, Semantic data type, Label
+### Base type, Semantic data type, and Label
 Assign each value a base type, a semantic data type, and a label (VALID/INVALID/NULL).
-The script used to produce the result: [get\_label.py](https://github.com/ave-u/big-data-analytics/blob/master/zebinxu/get_label.py)
+The script used to produce the result: `get_label.py`

-## Label Count
+### Label Count
 Count label for each column.
-The script used to produce the result: [get\_label\_count.py](https://github.com/ave-u/big-data-analytics/blob/master/zebinxu/get_label_count.py)
+The script used to produce the result: `get_label_count.py`.
+The result is under [result/label_count](https://github.com/ave-u/big-data-analytics/tree/master/zebinxu/result/label_count)

+## Reproducibility
+To reproduce the above three types of result, execute the `run.sh` script on dumbo.